Memories of Guanajuato (coffee with a drug dealer)

 I am the man who misses things when travelling.
 I am the man who has to leave the day before the music festival, and who arrives the week after the basketball festival.
-I was at the other end of town in Halifax when the Seaking Helicopters did a flyover for their 50th Anniversary celebrations, and got the wrong way on the subway and so missed the Toronto Gay Pride festival.
-So it should have come as no surprise that, while staying in Guanajuato, Mexico, with a student hosting me and on the night of the biggest student party of the year, I should find myself sat at the top of a multi-storey car park, watching people leaving a massive party which I missed.
+I was at the other end of town in Halifax when the Seaking Helicopters did a flyover for their 50th Anniversary celebrations, and got the wrong way on the Toronto subway and so missed the Pride festival.
+So it should have come as no surprise that, while staying with a student in Guanajuato, Mexico, on the night of the biggest student party of the year, I would find myself sat at the top of a multi-storey car park opposite the party, watching people leave because we arrived late and missed it.

 Guanajuato is a remarkable town; not only does it have statues of Don Quixote everywhere, despite him being a fictional character from Spain, but it also has mummies which they discovered when digging up dead people whose living relatives could no longer afford to keep them in the ground.
 Apparently there is just something about the soil in Guanajuato that means dead people survive with no embalming, even their eyeballs.